-The QCC Clinical Simulation Laboratory is capable of utilizing audio and video equipment.
+The QCC clinical simulation laboratory is capable of utilizing audio and video equipment.
 There are cameras and microphones set up in each simulation bay with the capability of recording the activity.
 All recordings are saved on a data drive or in DVD format.
 Recordings are for educational purposes and debriefing discussions.
-Students are to sign the Statement of Confidentiality and Photograph / Video (Film) / Audio Release Forms (see forms in back of this handbook) prior to participating in simulation activity.
+Students are to sign the Statement of Confidentiality and Photograph / Video (Film) / Audio Release (see forms in the Appendices) prior to participating in simulation activity.
 This protects privacy and discourages inappropriate discussion of the video contents or the student's performance in the simulation.
-Any viewing or publication of such content outside of the classroom, on public social media, is unacceptable and unethical.
-This will result in disciplinary action from the program.
+Any viewing or publication of such content outside of the classroom, on public social media, is unacceptable and unethical and will result in disciplinary action.
 Students should conduct themselves in a professional manner since all interactions can be recorded.

-SMOKING POLICY
+SMOKING/VAPING POLICY